Why psychotherapy and counselling?

 How do you work?

 My training as a transpersonal integrative psychotherapist allows me to use tools and practices from a variety of theoretical models.
 One of these is the psychodynamic model which explores the influences of childhood and the birth family on the psyche and how those experiences manifest in the present.
 I work intuitively, guided by what you say and tuning into what you don’t say but might express non-verbally.
 I may use guided visualisation, meditation, drawing and dreams to help you uncover what motivates you.
 However, rest assured that you are in charge; we work at your pace.
+I also offer various strategies for anxiety including breathwork, tapping (emotional freedom technique) and the principles of the law of attraction.

 By providing support and guidance on your therapeutic journey, I can help you as you explore what affects your peace of mind, alleviate your distress and move towards positive change and the realisation of your full potential.